rootdevelop/MyWedding/README.md

 **5) Lets test**

-Within the command-line inside the project directory execute the following command:
+Run the project again from VS Code, VS or from the command-line inside the project directory with the following command:

     dotnet run